 This course looks at the impact of financial decisions internal to, and external to the organization.
 It will introduce the topic of financial markets, and how financial information is related to the success of the firm, especially regarding the ability to raise capital.
 Included will be a discussion of the different instruments and institutions used during the process.
 Some strategies for evaluating and minimizing risk will be presented.
 Underlying much of the analysis will be the concept of the time value theory of money.
 The role and expectation of shareholders will be presented.
 Ultimately, it will become clear that most decisions within an organization have important financial implications, explicit or otherwise.
 These should be well understood and managed.
-Prerequisites: Completion of Tier 2 investment securities and to understand how an investment portfolio is managed.
-Topics covered include investment alternatives, securities markets, securities trading, risk and return trade-offs, fixed income securities, equities, derivative securities, SWAPs, analytical approaches and portfolio selection and management.
-This course will be eligible for the Financial Management Specialization.
-Prerequisite: Completion of Tier 2
+Prerequisite: ACCT 621